dhjw/backups/README.md

 On Linux, set up a cron job as root, e.g. `0 0 * * * backup run`

-On Windows, open Task Scheduler and create a daily task with Program/script `"C:\Program Files\Git\bin\bash.exe"` and Arguments (single quotes required)`-c 'C:\Users\d\bin\backups\backup run'` (with your path).
+On Windows, open Task Scheduler and create a daily task with Program/script `"C:\Program Files\Git\bin\bash.exe"` and Arguments`-c 'C:\Users\d\bin\backups\backup run'` (with your path, single quotes are required).
 Enable the option "Run whether user is logged on or not" on the General tab to prevent a terminal window from popping up.

 ## Restoring Files
 On Linux, you can mount remote backups for browsing with the mount command.
 Load another terminal to browse the folder.
 When done, Ctrl-C in the first one to unmount.